Convection vaporizers, conduction vaporizers and hybrid vaporizers – what’s the difference?

 When choosing a conduction model, you have to take into account the following:

-- the steam will have a relatively mild and delicate flavor – it will not be as aromatic as that generated by the convection device;
+- the steam will have a relatively mild and delicate flavor – not as aromatic as convection device

-- you will achieve the best results when you burn all the herbs in one session – it is all the time heated, so long pauses in inhalation may result in the loss of some of the material;
+- you will achieve the best results when you burn all the herbs in one session.
+Long pauses in inhalation may result in the loss of some of the material

 - it requires filling with herbs “to the full” – the condition for good heat distribution in the heating chamber is tightness.